okostritsyn/Lab2/README.md

 # Student`s database
 ## Description ##
-A spring mvc application for student`s marks tracking With the help of a Web application work with data is carried out: display, creation, modification, and deletion.
+A spring mvc application for student`s marks tracking.
+With the help of a Web application work with data is carried out: display, creation, modification, and deletion.
 JSP pages are used to display objects based on the received parameters